Originate/dbg-pds-tensorflow-demo/roadmap/Example.md

+# General Approach & Architecture

 As we said in the Roadmap, we want to carry out until we are able to show a successful strategy.

 It's a long way, but to ensure we make progress we start simply.
 We use a stage-wise architecture rather than an end-to-end.

 In the stagewise architecture, we develop the components separately and then we connect them together in a pipeline.
 In an end-to-end architecture, one can optimize all components simultaneously.
 In the stagewise architecture, each component is optimized without changing the parameters of other components.
+In the long run, we will probably use an end-to-end architecture, but at the beginning this is too much.
+We follow a principle, where each successive model that we develop has to be slightly more powerful than the previous one.
+If one starts from the most advanced architecture, it will be very difficult to make sure it works optimally.
+If one starts by building a simpler architecture, the next slightly more complicated one will be accepted only if it outperforms the previous one.

 There are two components that are strictly necessary:

 - Predictor
 - Strategy

+## Predictor

 The predictor takes as input the history of the time series returns a score.
 This score does not have to be up or down or buy or sell, but has to be able to help make a successful strategy.
 In the past, i.e. before machine learning,